Regular Checkups & Dental Hygiene

 It’s true.
 Your smile’s health is directly correlated to your overall health.
 Several chronic illnesses (heart disease, dementia, diabetes, and so many more) are linked to poor dental hygiene and oral health.

-By visiting Dr. Michele Taylor consistently for your comprehensive exams and cleanings, you’re setting yourself up to achieve optimal oral health.
+By visiting Dr. Wyman Chen consistently for your comprehensive exams and cleanings, you’re setting yourself up to achieve optimal oral health.

 If you are looking for a new dentist or haven’t been to a dentist in a while, please give us a call at 425-226-2684 and discover keep your smile healthy.